Policy for the provision of Face to Face Physiotherapy

 Therefore, for patients where their clinical needs and treatment preferences cannot be met by safety-netting or virtual consultation we can undertake a face to face appointment subject to gaining the consent of the patient through shared decision making between the patient and therapist.

 Patients must attend on their own, except where there is the requirement for a carer or legal guardian.
 In this case, the carer/guardian should be present for the minimal amount of time during the appointment and follow social distancing best practice.

 General Clinic Procedures

-- At Whitefield there will be no staggering of appointments, the physiotherapist will have the use of 2 treatment rooms and reception staff will clean once the room is empty in readiness for the next client.
+• At Whitefield the physiotherapist will also have the use of 2 treatment rooms and reception staff will clean once the room is empty in readiness for the next client.

 The treating physiotherapist will be wearing the following PPE (as advised by Public Health England):